-The term ‘Dictionary’ in C# programming has some other synonyms to refer to it, such as “associative array,” “key-value pair,” “index-value pair,” etc. Dictionary makes use of a ‘hash table’ data structure to build up the index/value pair.
-This is an extended/advanced array system where you can define the index with other data types than int and set up your data structure in a more meaningful way.
-In this tutorial, we will look into the basic usage of the C# dictionary class.
+The term ‘Dictionary’ in C# programming has some other synonyms to refer to it, such as “associative array,” “key-value pair,” “index-value pair,” etc. The dictionary uses a ‘hash table’ data structure to build up the index/value pair.
+This is an extended/advanced array system where you can define the index with other data types than int and set up your data structure more meaningfully.
+This tutorial will look into the basic usage of the C# dictionary class.

 Wait!
 Do you know that, by default Dictionary objects in c# can’t be serialized.
 Here, besides introduction to c# dictionary class, I will also show you how you can get your dictionary object serialized/deserialized to/from XML as well.
 Keep reading.
 Cheers. 😉